-Incompetent Thieves Steal Shark From San Antonio Aquarium By Disguising It as a Baby
+Incompetent Thieves Steal Shark From San Antonio Aquarium by Disguising It as a Baby

 Spellman went out to the parking lot to confront the group about the shark theft.
 One of the men refused to let Spellman search the truck and said that his son was sick and that he needed to leave immediately.

 The man in the truck peeled it with his fake shark baby, leaving his now-sharkless compatriots behind.
 The truck has since been impounded.
-Per NBC 5, police eventually tracked the shark down to “a man’s home, where it was being well cared for,” and has been returned to the aquarium.
+Per NBC 5, police eventually tracked the shark down to “a man’s home, where it was being well cared for,” and it has been returned to the aquarium.

 Unfortunately, said shark was loaded into a bucket that contained a bleach solution, per aquarium personnel.
 Salvaggio told reporters “We’ll be surprised if the shark survives” after its ordeal outside the tank, KSAT 12 added.